 - Rules exist to create frameworks and to abstract reality.
 They should never be considered as black and white statements, and the best things tend to happen when we learn to bend them for good.

 - Execution trumps ideas.
-Well-intended ideas trump almost everything else.
+Well-intentioned ideas trump almost everything else.

-- When in doubt, err towards goodness.
+- When in doubt, err on the side of goodness.
 This choice will affect us.
 Endanger us.
-Experience has taught me it may lead us into a brittle path, or throw us into an unfair situation, where every step may be rocky and hard.
-That’s all right.
-We can take it, as long as there was a good intention behind it, and we’ve tried our best.
-Things tend to solve themselves, somehow, and a good deed, even if punished, still can go a long way to help others.
+Experience has taught me it may lead us down a brittle path, or throw us into an unfair situation, where every step may be rocky and hard.
+That's all right.
+We can take it, as long as there was a good intention behind it, and we've tried our best.
+Things tend to work themselves out, somehow, and a good deed, even if punished, still can go a long way in helping others.

 - As the Doctor said: “Never be cruel nor cowardly.
 Never give up.
 Never give in. […] Remember — hate is always foolish… and love is always wise.
 Always try to be nice and never fail to be kind”

-- We should strive to do our best, at any time, regardless of the circumstance, situation, or context.
-It’s one way of showing others we care about them, and how (and why) they matter to us.
-It’s also one way to see how what we do, what we build, matters to ourselves.
+- We should strive to do our best, no matter the circumstance, situation, or context.
+It's one way of showing others we care about them and that they matter to us.
+It's also a way to see how what we do and what we build matters to ourselves.

 - Empathy is key.
-Being able to walk in other people’s shoes, of recognizing our privileges and how our individual life paths led us to where we stand now, and how not everyone has had the same luck, or opportunities, is important to understand how and why others behave as they do, and how to grow and adapt to interact with them.
+Being able to walk in other people's shoes, recognizing our privileges and how our individual life paths led us to where we stand now, and understanding that not everyone has had the same luck or opportunities, is important to understand how and why others behave as they do, and how to grow and adapt to interact with them.

-- My values, how I think, and how I see the world have led me to some believes that apply only to me.
-I try really hard not to measure others based on them, for that’d be unjust.
+- My values, how I think, and how I see the world have led me to some beliefs that apply only to me.
+I try really hard not to measure others based on them, because that would be unjust.

 What do I love?